 |

-Although the workloads of the criminal judges in Ruse district are close to the national average, the speed of delivery of justice is higher than in the country.
-One local judge hears an average of 10.2 cases a month, compared to 10.1 cases per judge countrywide.
-The proportion of criminal cases closed within 3 months is 90%, compared to the average of 89% nationwide, and that of pending cases – 8%, versus 12% nationally.
-The crime rate in Ruse district has increased but remains relatively low, and the detection rate is above the average one in the country.
-In 2022, the registered crimes against the person and property in the district constituted 9.3 per 1,000 people, versus the average of 11.6 per 1,000 people nationwide.
-The detection rate, for its part, increased to 53%, against 49% for the country on average.
+The workloads of the criminal judges in Ruse district again remained relatively low in 2023, which impacts the speed of delivery of justice.
+One local judge in the District Court heard an average of 11.1 cases a month, compared to 14.4 cases per judge countrywide, while in the Administrative Court the average workload was 13.8 cases a month per judge, versus 14.8 cases in the country.
+The proportion of criminal cases closed within 3 months was 95%, compared to the average of 91% nationwide.
+For administrative cases, this share was 84%, against 72% nationally, and for civil cases in the District Court – 83%, compared to 65% countrywide.
+The crime rate in Ruse district is increasing but remains below average, and the detection rate is above the country’s average.
+In 2023, registered crimes against the person and property in the district constituted 11.1 per 1,000 population, versus the average of 11.3 per 1,000 population nationwide.
+The detection rate, for its part, increased to 59%, against 53% in the country on average.
+The number of police officers relative to the population is below the national average.

 Share of criminal cases closed in the first 3 months (2023) |